 Parameter Description Title (Optional) Enter a title to appear at top of the PDF file.
 If no title is specified, the default "Untitled" is used.
 Tip: This field becomes available when you select the PDF output format and select All Fields.
 Fields A list of event fields that will be included in the exported file.
 By default, all listed fields are included.
 Deselect All Fields to the view and edit the list of fields.
 Click Clear to remove the listed fields.
-Chart Type (for PDF Type of chart to include in the PDF file.
-You can select from: Column, Bar, Donut, Area, Line, Stacked Column, Stacked Bar. only) Note: This option overrides the Chart Type displayed on the Search Results screen.
+Chart Type Type of chart to include in the PDF file.
+You can select from: (for PDF only) Column, Bar, Donut, Area, Line, Stacked Column, Stacked Bar.
+Olly Note: This option overrides the Chart Type displayed on the Search Results screen.
 (If the search query includes an operator that creates a chart, this field is meaningful; otherwise, it is ignored.)
 Chart Result The maximum number of unique values to include on the chart.
 The default is 10.
 Limit (for PDF only) (If the search query includes an operator that creates a chart, this field is meaningful; otherwise, it is ignored.)
 If the configured Chart Result Limit is less than the number of unique values for a query, the top values equal to the Chart Result Limit are plotted.
 That is, if the Chart Result Limit is 5 and 7 unique values are found, the top 5 values will be plotted.
 Include Event Total Check this box to include an event count with the Saved Search, or a total when more than one Saved Search is specified.
 Include only CEF Events Check this box to include only Common Event Format (CEF) events.
 Uncheck the box to include all events in the output.
-For more information about CEF, refer to the document "ArcSight CEF."
-For a downloadable a copy of this guide, search for "ArcSight Common Event Format (CEF) Guide" in the Micro Focus Security Community.
+For more information about CEF, refer to Implementing ArcSight Common Event Format (CEF).
 Delete Files After Specify how many days to keep the saved search results.